bishwa13/code_paper/notes/training/TITI/Councelor_training/ect_day2_s1.md

+# Day 2 of ECT's First Session

 In Day 2 of ECT's first session, we explored the Dynamics of International Education.
 Nearly half of the passed class 12 students go to 66 different countries to study, like Japan, Canada, Australia, UK, USA, etc.
+- Q - What are the aspects of international education?

-International education includes:
+### International education includes:
 - studying abroad, International student exchanges, collaborative research, and Global partnerships among educational institutions.

+- Q - What are the main motivation of Nepalese students for abroad studies?
 Nepalese students are mainly motivated for abroad studies for better lifestyles and career opportunities, along with societal pressure and bad influences.

+---

 Many counselors like us guide these students to their destination countries, therefore, we should be informed about Basic to specific information.

-Can anyone tell me what basic information we should know?
+- Q - Can anyone tell me what basic information we should know?

-Demography
+    - Demography
-Country’s Specific Information
+    - Country’s Specific Information
-Education system
+    - Education system
-Economic status
+    - Economic status
-Quick Facts / USP /FAQ6
+    - Quick Facts / USP /FAQ
-National Qualification Framework (NQF)
+    - National Qualification Framework (NQF)
-Regulatory Body7
+    - Regulatory Body